Learning Action Conditions from Instructional Manuals for Instruction Understanding: Introduction

 \section{Introduction}

-When accomplishing complex tasks (\eg \textit{making a gourmet dish}) composed of multiple action steps, instructional manuals are often referred to as the important and useful guidelines.
-To follow the instructed actions, it is crucial to ensure the current situation fulfills all the necessary \textit{preconditions}, \ie prerequisites to be met, before taking a particular action.
-Similarly, it is essential to infer the \textit{postconditions}, the effect supposed to be caused after performing such an action, to make sure the execution of the action is successful and as expected.
+When performing complex tasks (\eg \textit{making a gourmet dish}), instructional manuals are often referred to as useful guidelines.
+To follow the instructed actions, it is crucial to understand the \textit{preconditions}, \ie prerequisites before taking a particular action, and the \textit{postconditions}, \ie the status supposed to be reached after performing the action.
+Knowledge of action-condition dependencies is prevalent and inferable in many instructional texts.
+For example, in~\figref{fig:teaser}, before performing the action ``\textit{place onions}" in step 3, both \textit{preconditions}: ``\textit{heat the pan}" (in step 2) and ``\textit{slice onions}" (in step 1) have to be successfully accomplished.
+Likewise, executing ``\textit{stir onions}" (in step 4), leads to its \textit{postcondition}, ``\textit{caramelized}" (also in step 4).

 \definecolor{LightBlue}{rgb}{0.78,1,1} \definecolor{LightYellow}{rgb}{1,1,0.68} \definecolor{LightGreen}{rgb}{0.78,1,0.78}